Date: 2026-05-12 Updated: 2026-05-15 Status: Accepted

 Instead of evicting at limit, enforcement triggers at limit + limit/2.
 For actor_context_limit=16, enforcement triggers at 24 and evicts down to 16.
 This amortizes enforcement cost (1 cycle per 8 writes instead of per write) and produces meaningful batches for distillation.

-In the Rust enforcement path, the distill attestation is inserted AFTER deleting originals.
-This prevents the distill insert from inflating the enforcement counter before deletion.
-The delete count is count - limit + 1 — the +1 compensates for the distill attestation that will be inserted after deletion, which increments the counter back up by 1.
+In the Rust enforcement path, the sigma is inserted AFTER deleting originals.
+This prevents the sigma insert from inflating the enforcement counter before deletion.
+The delete count is count - limit + 1 — the +1 compensates for the sigma that will be inserted after deletion, which increments the counter back up by 1.
 Without this, enforcement leaves limit + 1 attestations instead of limit.

 subjects: ["distill:<predicate>"]